Trip Overview

 April 05 - Day 01: Arrival Kathmandu airport (1,350m.), meet our staff then transfer to Hotel.

-April 07 - Day 03: Official work and briefing at Ministry of Tourism.
+April 07 - Day 03: Official work for expedition and briefing at Ministry of Tourism.

 April 20/May 14 - Day 16/40: Climbing period for Mt.
 Kanchenjunga (8,586m.)
 South Face summit.